 Christine Ngeo Katzman, CEO and Publisher

-About the Assistant Editor
+About the Art Editor

-About the Staff Writers
+About the Writers

 Lane Armey is the battery percussion coordinator for Homestead High School in Cupertino, Calif.
 In the past, he has worked with various groups including Northwestern University and the Bluecoats Drum and Bugle Corps.